1) Describe the user interface in your game

 Implement building collapse timing/map alteration

-Implement light/sound leveling and assign levels for each unique object in the game
+Implement light/sound leveling and assign levels for each unique

 Implement metric for gaining alternate results from the game